 Magong Chenghuang Temple, Chinese temple in Chongching Village, Taiwan

-The temple was built in 1779 during the Qing Dynasty and suffered damage during a conflict in the 1880s.
-It was subsequently restored and received official recognition that confirmed its religious importance in the region.
+The temple was built in 1779 during the Qing Dynasty and was damaged in a conflict in the 1880s.
+After restoration, it received official recognition that confirmed its place as a religious center in the area.

 The community of curious travelers